bjartelund/graphql-aspnet.github.io/docs/logging/structured-logging.md

 sidebar_position: 0
 ---

 GraphQL ASP.NET utilizes structured logging for reporting runtime events.
 The log messages generated aren't just strings but actual objects.
-All internal log events are raised as objects that inherit from `IGraphLogEntry`.
+All internal log events are raised as objects that implement from `IGraphLogEntry`.

 ## IServiceCollection.AddLogging()